 It’s simple enough.
 But here are a few other best practices to keep in mind as you complete this section:

 - Make your name stand out: What’s the most important piece of information on your resume?
 Your name.
 For that reason, put it directly at the top in a bigger and bolder font than any of your other content.
-You want it to be the most attention-grabbing thing on your document.
+You want it to be the most attention-grabbing element.

 - Leverage your headline: Your resume headline uses only a few words to explain what you do.
 Tailor this to the job you’re applying for by swapping in keywords or even the exact title they use for the position.
 For example, you could write “Human Resources Leader” or “Experienced Human Resources Executive.”

-- Include your LinkedIn profile: A whopping 95% of HR managers at top U.S. companies have a LinkedIn profile, proving it’s somewhere you need to be when you work in human resources.
-Take some time to knock the cobwebs off your profile and then include your LinkedIn URL in your resume header.
+- Include your LinkedIn profile: A whopping 95% of HR managers at top U.S. companies have a LinkedIn profile.
+You must include your LinkedIn URL in your resume header.
 Make sure to clean up your URL by viewing your profile and clicking the pencil icon next to “public profile & URL.”

-Particularly when you’ve reached the executive level, your work history will take up the largest portion of your resume.
+Your work history will take up the largest portion of your resume.
+Particularly when you’ve reached the executive level.

-Start by getting the basics down: your job title, the years you worked in that position, the organization’s name, and the location.
+Start by getting the basics down: your job title, the years you worked in that position, the organization’s name.

-Underneath that, include a brief description of the organization as well as the role you filled there.
+Underneath that, include a brief description your mandate.
 Here’s what that can look like on an example HR executive resume:

-Oversaw and managed a team of 15 HR professionals responsible for strategizing and executing all HR functions for the business, achieving a 15% increase in employee engagement scores and a 21% decrease in voluntary turnover.
+Headhunted to turn around culture of an underperforming business unit.
+Oversaw and managed a team of 15 HR professionals responsible for strategizing and executing all HR functions for the business.

-It takes a little bit of extra time and space, but it helps set the scene before you get into the nitty-gritty of your responsibilities and achievements in that role.
+Doing this gives the reader context – before you immerse them into the nitty-gritty of your responsibilities and achievements in that role.

-But keep in mind that you aren’t just giving the rundown of the work you did—you need to emphasize why it mattered.
-Quantifying your accomplishments is one of the best ways to do that.
-Start by jotting down your role and then ask yourself questions like:
+But keep in mind that you aren’t just giving the rundown of the work you did – you need to emphasize why it mattered.

 - What size teams did you manage?